“What is she doing? ”

 Many times when I start at a new office I will need to explain to a patient that exams may be done that they’ve never experienced before.

-With oral cancer on the rise due to the HPV virus we as clinicians know that all patients should be screened for oral cancer.
+With oral cancer on the rise due to the HPV virus we as clinicians know that all patients should be screened for oral abnormalities.

 Observing a patient’s features is the first exam we perform.
 Do the facial features look symmetrical?
 Are there any discolorations we may need to investigate?